Lodelinsart

 Lodelinsart (Lodlinsåt) is a town of Wallonia and a district of the municipality of Charleroi, located in the province of Hainaut, Belgium.

 It was a municipality of its own before the fusion of the Belgian municipalities in 1977.

-Folkrore
+Folklore

 The Royal Climbia's Club is a philanthropic club founded in 1893 in Lodelinsart.
 The club is made up of thirteen local men and many volunteers who work with them for charity.
 The Climbia's organise a masked ball and various festive events.
 The Royal Cimbia's club is part of the oral and intangible heritage of the Brussels-Wallonia Federation.

 Crime

 Sadia Sheikh was murdered in Lodelinsart in 2007.